STS-135: July 17 (Flight Day 10 – Cargo transfers/Off duty)

 Chris Ferguson in the Raffaello MPLM.

 On Flight Day 10, the crew of Atlantis wrapped up the transfer work inside the Raffaello MPLM.
 During the Mission Status Briefing, Space Station lead Flight Director Chris Edelen said that "They (crew) reached a key milestone today in that the Raffaello logistics module was closed out, all the cargo that (came) up to space station has been transferred over, that was actually completed a couple of days ago, and today they've packed Raffaello with all the return cargo that's going to be coming back to Earth".
 STS-135 delivered 9403 lb of cargo in the MPLM up to the space station and the crew packed up 5666 lb of returning cargo inside the MPLM.
 The crew also installed the control and power assemblies in the hatch leading into the MPLM.
 On the next day, the controllers were used to drive the bolts to release the MPLM from Node 2.

 At 10:10 UTC, pilot Doug Hurley and Mission Specialist Rex Walheim answered videotaped questions from students at NASA Explorer Schools across the United States.
 It was the last interactive educational event conducted by a Space Shuttle crew.

 After their midday meal, Mission Specialist Sandra Magnus and Commander Chris Ferguson worked a little over an hour continuing to move experiments and equipment to and from Atlantiss middeck.
 At the end 84% of middeck transfers were completed.
 The crew transferred a new science refrigerator (GLACIER) from the Shuttle's middeck to the Space Station.
 Another couple of noteworthy middeck payloads that were transferred included the mass spectrometer in the mass constituent analyzer, a device in the U.S. segment that samples air from different parts of the station to determine its constituents.
 Flight Engineer Ron Garan removed the broken spectrometer and moved it to Atlantiss middeck for return.
 The suspect gyroscope in the TVIS treadmill located in the Russian segment removed by Flight Engineer Sergey Alexandrovich Volkov was also placed in the middeck.
 After completing those transfers, the shuttle crew had most of the afternoon off.

-NASA TV also showed a recorded video in which Magnus, a soccer enthusiast and Station Flight Engineer Satoshi Furukawa cheer on their country's women's world cup soccer teams.
+NASA TV also showed a recorded video in which Magnus, a soccer enthusiast, and Station Flight Engineer Satoshi Furukawa cheer on their countries' women's world cup soccer teams ahead of the final match.
 On July 17, the U.S. team played against Japan, in the 2011 FIFA Women's World Cup final in Hannover, Germany.
 Japan won the final on a penalty shoot-out following a 2–2 tie after extra time.
+Magnus, who had been receiving updates on previous games' scores from Mission Control, congratulated Furukawa after they woke up at 02:59 UTC on July 18.